27 Items that People Forget to Bring for a Cruise

 20. Towel Clips

-Towel clips are so handy to keep towels from blowing in the sea breeze both on the ship and off, cruisers who forget these items say they wish they had brought some!
+Towel clips are so handy to keep towels from blowing in the sea breeze both on the ship and off.
+Cruisers who forget these items say they wish they had brought some!

 Personally, I love them!

 You can find simple colorful ones or fun ones to suit your personality!
+My favorite are still pink flamingos.

-Recommended: Towel bandits (read awesome Amazon reviews here)
+Recommended: Towel bands (read over 5000 4.5* Amazon reviews here)

 21. Refillable Water Bottles